Product Use and Care

 - Pat gently dry with a soft cloth

 Although we do not offer repair services, here are a few suggestions for making repairs to your treasured pieces.
 Please note that caution should be observed and you should use your own judgment as Fitz and Floyd Enterprises (FFE) is not responsible for additional damage.

 - To repair clean breaks (such as attachments that have come loose) we recommend a product called E6000.
 Just a small amount should be sufficient.
 We have also had success using regular Super Glue.
 Use a small amount and follow the instructions on the adhesive for removing excess.
 Note – Our product should be stored in a climate-controlled area whenever possible, as extreme temperatures may affect the adhesives used for attachments.

 - For chips and paint issues, we recommend using acrylic or model paints and finding a match as close as possible to our original color.
-Unfortunately, we do not offer a touch up paints.
+Unfortunately, we do not offer touch up paint.
 Other collectors have told us they use markers and even crayons to blend and touch up paint chips.

 - For those pieces that are more valued, there are companies that specialize in collectible ceramic repair – you should be able to find listings online for these, as well, by using terms such as collectible ceramic repair services, etc.